U.S. flag

 Phase 2: Roadmap

-Iterate on your idea from Phase 1, with insight and feedback from Census Bureau experts.
+Iterate on your concept note from Phase 1, with insight and feedback from Census Bureau experts.
 Teams are challenged to develop a clear implementation roadmap and articulate a value proposition.
 Finalists with the most promising roadmaps will receive awards and be invited to join the Phase 3 cohort.
 Missed Phase 1?
 Don’t worry, new “walk-on” teams have the opportunity to join in Phase 2.

 Phase 3: Test